Kidney bean: Nutrition

-Kidney beans, cooked by boiling, are 67% water, 23% carbohydrates, 9% protein, and contain negligible fat.
-In a 100-gram reference amount, cooked kidney beans provide 532 kJ of food energy, and are a rich source (20% or more of the Daily Value, DV) of protein, folate (33% DV), iron (22% DV), and phosphorus (20% DV), with moderate amounts (10–19% DV) of thiamine, copper, magnesium, and zinc (11–14% DV).
+Kidney beans, cooked by boiling, are 67% water, 23% carbohydrates, 9% protein, and contain negligible fat (table).
+In a reference amount of 100 g, cooked kidney beans provide 127 calories of food energy, and are a rich source (20% or more of the Daily Value, DV) of protein, folate and copper, with moderate amounts of thiamine and several dietary minerals (10–16% DV, table).